Aluranae/holbertonschool-france-certificates-ibm/certificates-trimester-2/README.md

 ---

-# 1. Trimester 2 - Certificate: Detecting SQL Injections attacks with Guardium
+# 1. Trimester 2 - Certificate: Project Management Fundamentals

 ## When Can You Start?